ntemposd/ntemposd.github.io/README.md

 # ntemposd.me

-Personal website and blog built with [Astro](https://astro.build), syncing content from Notion databases.
-Features automated content management, Substack newsletter integration, and responsive design with Tailwind CSS.
+Personal website and blog built with [Astro](https://astro.build).
+It syncs content from Notion (posts/projects/experience), ships a Substack subscribe embed, supports dark mode with a toggle and system detection, and is deployed via GitHub Pages.
+Tailwind + typography handle the styling.

 **Live site:** [https://ntemposd.me](https://ntemposd.me)